wp-plugins/wp-seo-html-sitemap/readme.txt

 Tags: WPSEO, Yoast SEO, HTML Sitemap, Sitemap, Google Sitemap, Google Webmaster tools, sitemaps, nofollow, wordpress seo, wordpress seo by yoast, yoast, seo
 Requires at least: 3.5
 Tested up to: 4.2
-Stable tag: 0.5
+Stable tag: 0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A responsive HTML sitemap shortcode that uses all of the settings for your XML sitemap in the WordPress SEO by Yoast Plugin.
+A responsive HTML sitemap that uses all of the settings for your XML sitemap in the WordPress SEO by Yoast Plugin.

 == Description ==

 If you use **WordPress SEO by Yoast Plugin** as your main SEO plugin, you may have noticed they don't have a HTML sitemap feature.
 This plugin is the answer to that problem.

+= Features Include =
+* Automatically uses all sitemap xml settings from the popular Wordpress SEO by Yoast Plugin
+* Choose how many columns you want to display
+* Columns have a masonry effect and is compatible with all modern browsers
+* Overwrite, prepend, append, and shortcode options for placement on your sitemap page
+* Fully responsive HTML to all devices
+* HTML code has passed W3C Markup Validation with 0 errors
+* Ability to disable the plugin's CSS
+* Optional link to your sitemap_index.xml file

 [youtube https://www.youtube.com/watch?v=hi5DGOu1uA0]

 = Matt Cutts on HTML Sitemaps =
 When Matt Cutts (Head of Google's Webspam Team) was asked, what is more important: "A XML sitemap or an HTML sitemap?"
 [YouTube Webmaster Tools Video](https://www.youtube.com/watch?v=hi5DGOu1uA0) Matt answered a HTML sitemap.
 HTML sitemaps help both users and search engine crawlers. ["It is always useful to have a HTML sitemap..."](https://www.youtube.com/watch?v=t5LIlkhxl2s).

-= How to use this Plugin =
-Use the shortcode: [wpseo_html_sitemap]

 Want to see the plugin in action?
 [Live HTML Sitemap Example](https://riseofweb.com/sitemap/).